-What Happens the Day of Surgery |
+Day of Surgery

-Your appointment will be scheduled early in the day.
-Our staff will escort you into the surgical suite where the surgeon will numb the area around the skin cancer.
-Once it is numb the visible cancer and a thin layer of tissue will be removed.
-This tissue is carefully mapped and coded by the surgeon and taken to the adjacent laboratory where the technician will immediately process the microscope slides.
+Our staff will escort you into the surgical suite at which time any additional questions can be addressed.
+We will numb the area around the skin cancer.
+Once the skin is numbed, the visible cancer and a thin layer of tissue will be removed by the surgeon.
+This tissue is carefully mapped and coded by the surgeon and taken to the adjacent laboratory where our technicians will immediately process the microscope slides.
 You will have a temporary dressing placed over the wound and you will be free to return to the reception area.

 Although there is no way to tell before surgery how many stages will be necessary, most cancers are removed in 3 stages or less.

-We would like to make the time you spend with us as pleasant and comfortable as possible.
 You may want to bring reading material to occupy your time while waiting for the microscope slides to be processed and examined.
+Wi-Fi is also available throughout the facility.
 You may want to bring a sweater, as the temperature in our office varies.
-Magazines and beverages will be available in the reception area.
-If your visit extends through the lunch hour, your companion may leave the office and bring you a snack or lunch from one of the local restaurants of eateries since you are asked not to leave the reception area of our office.
+Soft beverages and light snacks will be available in the reception area, free of charge.
+If your visit extends through the lunch hour, your companion may leave the office and bring you a snack or lunch from one of the local restaurants or eateries, since you are asked not to leave the reception area of our office.

 The most difficult part of the procedure is waiting for the results from the laboratory.
 Since we do not know in advance how much time is necessary to remove the cancer and repair the wound, we ask that you plan to be in the office the entire day and that you make no other commitments.
+If you inform us on the day of surgery that you have other commitments, we will not be able to treat you on that day.

 What complications may occur?